Tel Aviv Gay Travel

 Tel Aviv stole my heart in every way possible.
 I partially visited Tel Aviv during Tel Aviv Pride in 2018.
 I arrived several days ahead of the pride events before the rest of the tourists.

-This way, I could get a more authentic feel for the city.
+By arriving before pride, I could get a more authentic feel for the city.
 Nowhere else in the world have I met so many genuine, authentic, and I must say handsome, gay men.

 Tel Aviv is truly the LGBT haven of the Middle East.
 Interestingly, 25% of the City of Tel Aviv population identifies as gay.
 This high number results from many members of the LGBT community outside of Israel coming to live in Tel Aviv.